Commenting on a commentary: The Maryland legislature has spoken on abortion; other states have as well

 mking@kgventrp.com

-Marc A. King was a 2018 Republican nominee for a seat in the Maryland Legislature from Legislative District 15.
+Marc A. King was a 2018 Republican nominee for delegate in the Maryland Legislature from Legislative District 15.
 Marc has continued his political activism by providing blogs related to a variety of political activities at the federal, state and local level.
 A retired Army lieutenant colonel, he transitioned from the position of President, Ceradyne Armor Systems, Inc., and provides advice and assistance to defense contractors as the President and CEO of KGV Enterprises, LLC, a defense strategies consultancy.